Kurzhalsgiraffe/GameFrameZero/README.md

     psk="Passwort"
     key_mgmt=WPA-PSK
 }

+4. Boot the Raspberry Pi with the SD-Card and log in via SSH.
-4. Open the config by running "sudo raspi-config".
+5. Open the config by running "sudo raspi-config".
-4.1.
-In the "System Options", change Password and Hostname.
+6. In the "System Options", change Password and Hostname.
-4.2.
-In the "Performance Options", set the GPU Memory to 32 MB.
+7. In the "Performance Options", set the GPU Memory to 32 MB.
-4.3.
-In the "Advanced Options", expand the filesystem.
+8. In the "Advanced Options", expand the filesystem.

-5. Run "sudo apt update".
+9. Run "sudo apt update".
-6. Run "sudo apt upgrade".
+10. Run "sudo apt upgrade".
-7. Run "sudo rpi-update".
+11. Run "sudo rpi-update".
-8. Run "sudo reboot".
+12. Run "sudo reboot".
 ````

 ## Installation